denniskigen/ampath-forms/pages/docs/core-concepts/questions.md

     }
     ```

   - `calculate`: An object where you can specify `calculateExpressions`.
 These are predefined expression helpers that take inputs and return numeric values.
-Read more about calculateExpressions in the [Expression helper functions](/docs/expression-helpers) reference.
+Read more about calculateExpressions in the [Performing Calculations](/docs/performing-calculations) guide.

     ```json
     {